fairen-group/mof-biocompatibility/README.md

 # mof-biocompatibility
-Guiding the rational design of biocompatible metal-organic frameworks for drug delivery using machine learning
+Guiding the rational design of biocompatible metal-organic frameworks for drug delivery using machine learning.

+## 💪 Getting Started